Skip to main content

 Conclusion: Systemize Your Approach to TBI Cases

 Insurance companies move fast.
 Their primary goal is to close the case for as little money as possible, and their initial offer almost never accounts for the lifelong impact of a TBI.
-An experienced firm with a rock-solid workflow acts as a shield.
-You understand that the traumatic brain injury recovery time is a marathon, not a sprint, and that the first stack of medical bills is just the tip of the iceberg.
-Your systems must be built to prove it.
+An experienced firm with a rock-solid workflow acts as a shield against these tactics.
+Understanding that traumatic brain injury recovery is a marathon, not a sprint, is critical.
+The first stack of medical bills represents only the tip of the iceberg.
+Systematic case management must document ongoing treatment needs, cognitive deficits, lost earning capacity, and quality-of-life impacts that extend far beyond initial hospitalization.
+Colorado's legal framework provides important guardrails.
+The three-year statute of limitations under C.R.S. § 13-80-101 creates urgency for thorough investigation and documentation.
+Modified comparative negligence rules apply—claims are recoverable only if the injured party is less than 50% at fault under C.R.S. § 13-21-111.
+Non-economic damages are capped at $1,500,000 as of 2025, making comprehensive case preparation essential to maximize recovery within statutory limits.

 A rock-solid claim must account for: